Skin Bleaching Is Poisoning Women — But Business Is Booming

 But it’s not just a message you see in grocery stores: Billboards, magazine ads, TV shows, and commercials inundate young women with the idea that lighter is better.
 “If you look at media in the Philippines, there's a complete erasure of dark-skinned or indigenous Filipinos,” Rondilla says.
 “This is what prompts many people to engage in skin-lightening practices.”

 Social media is the next frontier for brands peddling skin-bleaching products — and is arguably one of the most influential.
 YouTubers and Instagrammers push glutathione pills and IV drips in videos and posts, the Filipino sponcon equivalent of hair gummies or diet teas.
 “I have some brand ambassadorships because I have fair skin.
-It’s an advantage in the modeling scene,” says Charlene Pega, 24, a Manila-based model, entrepreneur, and influencer with more than 200,000 followers on Instagram.
+It’s an advantage in the modelling scene,” says Charlene Pega, 24, a Manila-based model, entrepreneur, and influencer with more than 200,000 followers on Instagram.
 “The mindset of Filipinos is that when you're fair, you're more beautiful.”
 She’s been using soaps, lotions, and pills for years and rarely misses a day.
 While Pega doesn’t find this phenomenon problematic, she does bring up a major concern: “I advise people who are going to use whitening products to make sure that they’re safe,” she says.

 The Dangers Of Skin Lightening

 But is there such a thing as a “safe” whitening product?
-According to Annie Chiu, MD, board-certified cosmetic and general dermatologist in Los Angeles, the answer is no. She says that exfoliating to reveal brighter skin or spot treating discoloration on the face with a product recommended by a dermatologist is okay, but there’s no safe or effective way to lighten your entire body.
+According to Annie Chiu, MD, board-certified cosmetic and general dermatologist in Los Angeles, the answer is no. She says that exfoliating to reveal brighter skin or spot treating discolouration on the face with a product recommended by a dermatologist is okay, but there’s no safe or effective way to lighten your entire body.
 “We currently do not have enough studies that establish either the safety or effectiveness for any treatments for generalized skin lightening for the entire body,” Dr. Chiu says.

 Hydroquinone, which is still legal in the U.S. in products containing less than 2%, can cause rashes, redness, irritation, and even, paradoxically, skin darkening.
 Plus, researchers are still trying to determine if it causes cancer in humans.
 Some countries, including Ghana, Ivory Coast, and Rwanda, have recently joined the European Union, Japan, and Australia in banning skin-bleaching products with hydroquinone altogether.